dkp1903/Ent-resources/Resources.md

 > - [Pixabay](https://pixabay.com/) - High quality images

 > - [Google Trends](https://www.google.com/trends/) - Get info and updates on trends in the market to structure your PR

+> - [Outpost](https://teamoutpost.com) - Manage your inbox by integrating it with Gmail, Outlook etc, for the whole team